jasim/jsfoo-talk-learning-to-learn-reason/main.md

 Okay, here's BuckleScript in action.

 The code written here, though it looks like Javascript, is actually Reason.
-It checks whether the current day is April 1st 2020, and then shows a message.For this it uses the momentjs Javascript library from npm.
+It checks whether the current day is April 1st 2020, and then shows a message if that is so.

+For this it uses the momentjs Javascript library from npm.

-Alright, now let's run this code through BuckleScript.
+Alright, now let's compile this.

 :::